Detroit Lakes, Minnesota: Carnegie Library

 Built in 1913 with a $10,000 grant from the Andrew Carnegie Foundation, the Detroit Lakes Public Library is a branch of the Lake Agassiz Regional Library Network (LARL).
 Originally 4142 sqft on two floors, the library was designed by the architectural firm of Claude and Starck of Madison, Wisconsin.
-The building today is on the National Register of Historic Places.
-Most notably, the building features a Louis Sullivan exterior frieze, lead and stained glass windows and doors, and a completely open and unobstructed interior.
-The building, designed in the prairie school architectural style popularized by such architects as Louis Sullivan and Frank Lloyd Wright, is also noted for its orange clay-tiled hip roof that defies regional construction convention.
-In 1985, due to space issues, the original Carnegie building was expanded.
+The building is on the National Register of Historic Places.
+It features a Louis Sullivan exterior frieze, lead and stained-glass windows and doors, and a completely open and unobstructed interior.
+Designed in the Prairie School architectural style popularized by such architects as Louis Sullivan and Frank Lloyd Wright, it is also noted for its orange clay-tiled hip roof that defies regional construction convention.
+In 1985, the original building was expanded.

 Architecture

 National Register of Historic Places

 Numerous works of architecture and engineering in Detroit Lakes have been added to the National Register of Historic Places.
-The Detroit Lakes Carnegie Library of the Prairie School architectural style, by architects Claude and Starck and significant of the period from 1900 to 1924, was added to the Register in 1976.
-The Graystone Hotel, significant of the periods 1900–1924 and 1925–1949, was added in 1999.
-The Amtrak Depot, formerly the Northern Pacific Passenger Depot and later the Burlington Northern Depot, significant of the periods 1900–1924 and 1925–1949, now primarily serving as a small shop and eatery, was added in 1988.
-The Homer E. Sargent House on Lake Avenue, currently a privately owned domestic dwelling of the Queen Anne architectural style and significant of the periods 1875–1899 and 1900–1924, was added to the Register in 1988.
-The Edgewater Beach Cottages, also known as Stovewood Cottages, by architects George Jewell and Frederick Wright and significant of the period 1925–1949, were added in 1989.
-Fairyland Cottages Historic District on W. Lake Shore Drive, significant of the period 1925–1949, were added to the National Register in 1989.
-Finally, the Holmes Block (also known as the Opera House Block), including downtown commercial buildings occupying addresses 710–718 Washington Avenue, are significant of various historical periods ranging from 1875 to 1974.
-The downtown block was added to the National Register in 2001.
+The Detroit Lakes Carnegie Library of the Prairie School architectural style, by architects Claude and Starck, was added to the Register in 1976.
+The Graystone Hotel was added in 1999.
+The Amtrak Depot, formerly the Northern Pacific Passenger Depot and later the Burlington Northern Depot, now primarily serving as a small shop and eatery, was added in 1988.
+The Homer E. Sargent House on Lake Avenue, a privately owned domestic dwelling of the Queen Anne architectural style, was added in 1988.
+The Edgewater Beach Cottages, also known as Stovewood Cottages, by architects George Jewell and Frederick Wright, were added in 1989.
+Fairyland Cottages Historic District on W. Lake Shore Drive was added in 1989.
+The Holmes Block (also known as the Opera House Block), including downtown commercial buildings at 710–718 Washington Avenue, was added in 2001.